lakdogan/shift6foribmi/docs/TESTING.md

   - Duplicate `**FREE` markers are removed.
   - Inline semicolon splitting creates one statement per line; trailing `//` comments stay on the last segment.
   - Stray `;` lines attach to the previous code line if it lacks a semicolon.
+  - Excess blank lines before closers (END-PROC/ENDIF/etc.) are trimmed; multiple consecutive blanks collapse to one; trailing blanks at EOF are removed.

 ## Settings Regression Checks
 - Set `shift6.spaces` to `0` and verify no base padding is added.